maize-tech/laravel-nova-eloquent-sortable/README.md

 By default, all users who have access to Laravel Nova will be able to see all included sort actions.

-If you want to restrict their visibility to some users, you can define a custom `CanSeeSortableAction` invokable class.
+If you want to restrict their visibility for some users, you can define a custom `CanSeeSortableAction` invokable class.

 Here's an example class checking user's permissions: